jphalimi/PythonForMIC/Doc/howto/functional.rst

 :Author: A. M. Kuchling
 :Release: 0.31

+(This is a first draft.
+Please send comments/error reports/suggestions to amk@amk.ca.)

 In this document, we'll take a tour of Python's features suitable for implementing programs in a functional style.
 After an introduction to the concepts of functional programming, we'll look at language features such as